rosenpass/rosenpass/papers/whitepaper.md

     ```
 21. Added a section about timers used in the Rosenpass protocol

+Additional changes (also motivated by a close review, but not reported by Steffen):

+1. Fig. 2 "Rosenpass Message Types", CookieReply package.
+Renamed the length sum from payload to package.
+2. Fig. 2 "Rosenpass Message Types", Envelope package.
+Renamed the length sum from envelope to package.

 #### 2025-06-24 – Specifying the `osk` used for WireGuard as a protocol extension

 \vspace{0.5em}